Comparison of quantum discord and relative entropy in some bipartite quantum systems: Introduction

-The organization of this paper is as follows.
+It has been shown that $D_{R}(\rho)$, $D_{L}(\rho)$ are always non-negative and is not symmetric, i.e. $D_{R}(\rho)\neq D_{L}(\rho)$ in general \cite{zurek}.\\ As mentioned above, for quantifying correlations we need to apply optimization over POVM measures to extract all of classical correlations which is a nontrivial task \cite{Nielsen, Brandt, Sandor}.
+Therefore, it is difficult to calculate quantum discord in the general case since the optimization should be taken.
+In this article, for some bipartite density matrices in SU(N) algebra (i.e. X-states), we will see that density matrix of composite subsystems A and B after von Neumann measurements is conditional density matrix of bipartite system that is classical-classical state and for these X-states right and left quantum discord are equal.
+Therefor, the set of measurement will be complete and our states change in a classical state, so we just extract classical correlation from it.
+Maximization of $J(\rho_{AB})$ captures the maximum classical correlation that can be extracted from the system, and whatever extra correlation that may remain is the quantum correlation.
+So, for these bipartite quantum systems, we can use relative entropy of discord instead of quantum discord.\\ The organization of this paper is as follows.
 In Sec.
 II we explain relative entropy of discord and reveal the relation between quantum discord and relative entropy of discord.
 In Sec.
 III, we give an explanation about SU(N) algebra and general form of the density matrix are obtained.
 In Sec.
-IV, we perform our investigation on two qubit states and established relations.
+IV, we perform our investigation on two-qubit states and established relations.
 In Sec.
 V, we perform our inquiry on qubit-qutrit states and got the same results.
 Finally, we summarize our results in Sec.
 VI.